-PV arrays are permitted to have ungrounded source and output circuits only when the following conditions are met [NEC 690.35]:
+PV arrays are only permitted to have ungrounded source and output circuits when the following conditions are met [NEC 690.35]:

-- Both ungrounded conductors (positive and negative) must have a disconnecting means and overcurrent protection. - Array ground fault-protection for all conductors must be provided. - All PV source and output circuit conductors must be either installed in raceways, use jacketed multi-conductor cables, or use listed and labeled PV wire where used for single-conductor exposed PV module connections.
+- Both ungrounded conductors (positive and negative) must have a disconnecting means and overcurrent protection (where necessary in accordance with 690.9). - Array ground fault-protection for all conductors must be provided. - All PV source and output circuit conductors must be either installed in raceways, use jacketed multi-conductor cables, use listed and labeled PV wire , or use direct-buried cables.